biscuit-auth/biscuit/README.md

 ## How to help us?

 - provide use cases that we can test the token on (some specific kind of caveats, auth delegation, etc)
-- cryptographic design audit: we need to decide on a cryptographic scheme that will be strong enough
+- cryptographic design audit: we need reviews of algorithms, their usage and implementation in various languages

 ## Project organisation